onera/standalone-vta/compiler/operations_definition/README.md

 * A 128-bit instruction that specify the operation to perform
 * A 32-bit to point the data to use during a computation

-The following schematic illustrates the difference between the UOP and the instructions.
+The following schematic illustrates the difference between the UOP and the instructions:
+* The instruction gives the range of UOP index to read ([UOP_BGN, UOP_END[)
+* The UOP points to the initial ACC, INP and WGT data
+* The instruction defines the number of loops and the increment on each index at each iteration
+* At each loop, all the UOP are used

 ![Instruction vs UOP](./documentation/images/insn_uop.jpg)